ekaterinakemenova/data-analyst-portfolio/eda_food_service_market/README.md

-# EDA: Moscow Food Service Market
+# EDA: Moscow Food Service Market Analysis

 ## Goal
 Conduct an exploratory analysis of the Moscow food service market as of summer 2022 to understand its structure and key patterns and to support data-driven decisions on market entry.